 - "Nomination Dutch Game Awards Best Entertainment Game Design" 2013

 - "There’s a gorgeous elegance to its simple art style, and a perfect economy to the way it uses space, both above and below ground.
 It’s engrossing, clever and fun."

 - "It’s a must-have for its great cooperative experience — just make sure you pick a good partner."

 - Kallie Plagge, IGN

 Sparpweed is a two man studio, Richard Boeser and Roland IJzermans create games with a focus on original gameplay and atmosphere.
 Games we like to play ourselves.
 Depending on a project's needs we team up with other developers, designers, artists etc. Sparpweed stays small and flexible.
-This way we can stay innovative and spend time on experimentation.

 More information on Sparpweed, our logo & relevant media are available here.

 ibb and obb Credits

 Eva Nieuwdorp (Codeglue)